DNA Studies that pertain to sport horse breeding.

 So where does this leave us, the breeders?
 We must separate the real science in all this from the hopeful structure surrounding it.
 The important thing is for us to glean the useful information these studies provide--and make no mistake, the scientists have found some very helpful and interesting things that we can apply to our work.

 Another thought is we need to use some perspective when applying the information.
 In order to study these genes the scientist must isolate the gene and determine the properties it alone carries.
 In doing so the findings then give a limited view by necessity, because genes in our horses do not act alone, but in concert with the other present genetics, and this may modify or even change the expression noted by the study.
-We will see this plainly in the speed gene and gait-keeper gene review.
+We will see this plainly in the speed gene, stamina gene and gait-keeper gene review.

 For your own further investigation please access the original published work on all these studies, which I have listed for you on the attached pdf.